Report Claims That 18 Nation's Elections Were Impacted By Social Engineering Last Year - Slashdot

 Fortunately, our president is on the job.
 Just watch his Twitter, he'll identify all the Fake News! for you.

+He so crazy!
+Luckily here in America we keep him honest with our totally impartial and honest Free Press, who, despite 95% of them donating to the Democrat Party, are totally objective and unbiased.

-social engineering (Score:2)
+social engineering (Score:4, Insightful)

 Seriously, the only reason Trump is president is because he was better at social engineering than Clinton.
 And I have to hand it to Obama, he pushed that "Hope and Change" meme better than anyone before him ever has.
 It's all been done before, though [youtube.com].